 When it comes to modern worship, everyone has their own opinion.
 This isn't necessarily wrong, in fact it's a very natural part of our humanity.
 I'll say it again, having opinions about the method or style of worship in your church is not a bad thing.
 It is good that we care about our worship experience enough to have preferences and opinions.
 This only becomes an issue when these opinions are the most important part of our Sunday morning experience, or otherwise hinder us from engaging in authentic communion with God.

 It seems to me that more often than not, this problem goes deeper than surface level issues like music or attire, and finds root in the very joy of our hearts.
-As worshippers, our greatest joy should be found in God’s glory, not in comfort, or fame, or opinions, or skills, or any other earthly thing.
+As worshippers, our greatest joy should be found in God's glory—not in comfort, fame, opinions, skills, or any other earthly thing.
 There is so much more at stake here than our own desires.

 And we should also be very careful to not limit this truth to one specific group of people.
 I'm not writing about the typical stereotypes of older people and rock music or younger people and hymnals, but about the very foundation of our worship as Christians.
 As followers of God our hearts should move naturally toward selflessness and humility.